cloydlau/json-editor-vue/README.md

 # json-editor-vue

-JSON editor & viewer for Vue 2.6 / 2.7 / 3 and Nuxt 2 / 3, powered by [svelte-jsoneditor](https://github.com/josdejong/svelte-jsoneditor).
+JSON editor & viewer for Vue 2.6 / 2.7 / 3 & Nuxt 2 / 3, powered by [svelte-jsoneditor](https://github.com/josdejong/svelte-jsoneditor).

 > svelte-jsoneditor is the successor of [jsoneditor](https://github.com/josdejong/jsoneditor), which ['has become hard to maintain, and the architecture needed a big overhaul'](https://github.com/josdejong/jsoneditor/issues/1223).